DeamonDev/deamondev.github.io/content/about.md

 In addition to everything I mentioned above, I am interested in Christian apologetics – the thoughts of the Church Fathers and, above all, the view/explanation of other religions from the perspective of Christian theology.
-I probably won't discuss this topic on this blog, but I have a few thoughts that may be published.
+I probably won't discuss this topic on this blog, but I have a few thoughts that, who knows?
+May be published one sunny day.

 Another topic that takes up my time is learning jazz and playing the piano.
 I will almost certainly not publish anything on these matters.
+Anyway I recommend you to check out [lilypond](https://lilypond.org/) - a free and open source software for creating music, ideal for [LaTeX](https://en.wikipedia.org/wiki/LaTeX) users.

 ## The aim of this blog